-Private Music Lesson Fee: \$45 for one hour per week. (maximum) for one course, \$25 for one half hour per week.
+Private Music Lesson Fee: \$45 for one hour per week (maximum) for one course, \$25 for one half hour per week.

-Audit Fee: The charge for auditing a course is the same as if the course were taken for credit, except that a student service fee is not charged.
+Audit Fee: The charge for auditing a course is the same as if the course were taken for credit.